a-yannarouse/ca274-week-09-word-wrangling/README.md

 You can see the pipeline outcome under `Build`/`Pipelines` on the left-hand side of the project page for your fork on GitLab.

-Note that: because the initial version of this repo does not contain the required scripts, each of the five pipeline jobs will fail until you have completed the relevant task.
+Because the initial version of this repo does not contain the required scripts, each of the five pipeline jobs will fail until you have successfully completed the relevant task.